Back to all Resources

 The Science Behind the Cone: Moving Beyond Circles

-The new approach embraces that complexity By using ellipses, forecasters can now account for two critical dimensions of uncertainty:
+By using ellipses, forecasters can now account for two critical dimensions of uncertainty:

 • Along-track error, which measures whether a storm is moving faster or slower than predicted